TanakaChingonzo/TanakaChingonzo.github.io/_posts/2017-07-17-thank-you-for-doing-this-to-me.markdown

 ---

-If this touched you, please leave a heart, and check out my previous post here ({{ site.baseurl }}{% post_url /_posts/2017-07-09-what-keeps-you-up-at-night %})
+If this touched you, please leave a heart, and check out my latest post.
 This is the only thank you I need.